digabi/ytl-linux/INSTALL.md

 ## What to do if the installation fails

  1. Try again.
-The installation downloads massive amount of data and there might be shortages.
+The installation downloads massive amount of data and there might be outages.
 The installation is less robust what comes to the network problems.
  1. Try with a different network (e.g. by sharing a network via your mobile phone).
 Maybe your ISP blocks or filters data?
  1. Are you using Legacy/BIOS boot?
 Try enabling SecureBoot instead.
  1. Take some screenshots (again, your mobile phone is your friend here):